ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 This document assumes familiarity with the terminology of the Domain Name System as described in {{?RFC9499}}.

+This document uses the abbreviation SOA.MNAME to mean the MNAME field of the RDATA of an SOA Resource Record.

+This document uses the phrase "Dynamic Update" to describe the general facility used by clients to request changes to DNS data published by authority servers, and "DNS UPDATE" to refer to the particular DNS messages used to make that happen.
+See {{!RFC2136}}
+for more information about Dynamic Update.

 # Use of the MNAME Field

 The Start of Authority (SOA) Resource Record (RR) is defined in
 {{!RFC1035}}.
-The MNAME field of the SOA RDATA is defined in that document as "The &lt;domain-name&gt; of the name server that was the original or primary source of data for this zone."
+The MNAME field of the SOA RDATA (SOA.MNAME) is defined in that document as "The &lt;domain-name&gt; of the name server that was the original or primary source of data for this zone."

-{{!RFC1035}} includes no specific guidance on the use of the MNAME field, although the general tone in which SOA RDATA are discussed suggests that its intended purpose was for the management of zone transfers between authority-only servers.
-There are no implementations of authority-only servers known to the author which use the MNAME field to manage or perform zone transfers, however; for bootstrapping reasons, commonly-deployed implementations require master servers to be specified explicitly, usually by address rather than name.
+{{!RFC1035}} includes no specific guidance on the use of SOA.MNAME, although the general tone in which SOA RDATA are discussed suggests that its intended purpose was for the management of zone transfers between authority-only servers.
+There are no known implementations of authority-only servers known to the author which use SOA.MNAME to manage or perform zone transfers, however; for bootstrapping reasons, commonly-deployed implementations require master servers to be specified explicitly, usually by address rather than name.

-The MNAME field was subsequently referred to in {{!RFC1996}}, as part of the definition of the term "Primary Master".
-The server specified in the MNAME field was, by default, to be excluded from the set of servers to which DNS NOTIFY messages would be sent.
+SOA.MNAME was subsequently referred to in {{!RFC1996}} as part of the definition of the term "Primary Master".
+The server specified in SOA.MNAME was, by default, to be excluded from the set of servers to which DNS NOTIFY messages would be sent.

-In {{!RFC2136}} the MNAME field was again used to provide a definition for the term "Primary Master", in this case for the purpose of identifying the server towards which dynamic updates for that zone should be sent.
+In {{!RFC2136}} SOA.MNAME was again used to provide a definition of the term "Primary Master", in this case for the purpose of identifying the server towards which DNS UPDATE messages relating to that zone should be sent.

-There have been no other references to the use of the MNAME in the RFC series.
+There have been no other references to the use of SOA.MNAME in the RFC series.

-This document specifies a convention by which a zone operator may include an empty MNAME field in order to deliberately specify that there is no appropriate place for Dynamic Updates to be sent.
+This document specifies a convention by which a zone operator may include an empty SOA.MNAME in order to deliberately specify that there is no appropriate place for Dynamic Update messages to be sent, i.e. that the corresponding zone does not support Dynamic Update.

 # Operations

-Zone administrators who do not wish to receive Dynamic Updates from clients for a particular zone may specify an empty MNAME field in that zone's SOA RDATA.
+Zone administrators who do not wish to receive Dynamic Update messages from clients for a particular zone may specify an empty SOA.MNAME.
 The textual representation of an empty field in the canonical representation of zone data is a single ".", as illustrated in {{soa}}.

 ~~~
 @       1800    IN      SOA     jabley.automagic.org. . (